-Our Early Years Foundation Stage (EYFS) teachers and teaching assistants visit or speak to the early years setting your child comes from if applicable; we hold taster sessions in the Nursery or Reception classes and we have a parent meeting for parents/carers.
-Home visits (or garden visits due to COVID) are carried out in the first week of the Autumn term.
+Our Early Years Foundation Stage (EYFS) teachers and teaching assistants visit or speak to theearly years setting your child comes from if applicable; we hold taster sessions in the Nursery or Reception classes and we have a parent meeting for parents/carers.
+Home visits are carried out in the last few weeks of Summer Term or first week of Autumn Term.
 Some children may require a gradual transition into school, and this will be carefully arranged with parents and the class teacher to ensure the needs of the pupil are best met.